BigCompass/bc-serverless-logging-framework/README.md

 This installation is completely free.
 You only pay for the applications/microservices you deploy this framework on.

+### High Availability
+Since this logging framework gets installed within your applications (ideally as a dependency), you choose how you want to deploy your applications.
+It is recommended to deploy any application with this logging framework installed on it in a highly available environment using a multi-AZ approach if you are deploying this framework on an application that gets deployed in a VPC on AWS.
+For serverless applications, it's recommended to go with the out-of-the-box high availability of AWS Lambda that does not get deployed in a VPC.

 ### Skills Required
 Before installing this dependency, it is recommended you have skills with:
 1. NodeJS
 2. Git CLI
 3. NPM
+4. Deploying to AWS requires an AWS account

 ### NPM/Yarn Dependency (Recommended Deployment Option)